ecmwf/metview-python/docs/api/icon/eccharts.rst

     :type quantile: str or list[str]

-    :param grid: Specifies the resolution of the resulting global ``grid`` in dx/dy format, where dx is the ``grid`` increment in West-East direction, while dy is the ``grid`` increment in South-North direction (both in units of degrees).
-The default value is: 1/1.
+    :param grid: Specifies the resolution of the resulting global grid in dx/dy format, where dx is the grid increment in West-East direction, while dy is the grid increment in South-North direction (both in units of degrees).
-    :type grid: float or list[float], default: 1
+    :type grid: list[float], default: [1, 1]

-    :param fail_on_data_error: When this parameter is set to "yes" an error in the data retrieval or the post-processing ``step``s will force the icon to fail and a Macro/Python script running the eccharts()`function will fail as well.
-While if it is set to "no" the icon will not fail and the eccharts command in Macro/Python will return nil/None.
-The default value is "yes".
+    :param fail_on_data_error: When this parameter is set to "yes" an error in the data retrieval or the post-processing steps will force the icon to fail and a Python script running :func:`eccharts` will fail as well.
+When if it is set to "no" the icon will not fail and :func:`eccharts` will return None.
     :type fail_on_data_error: {"yes", "no"}, default: "yes"